Talking (and

 Really, to this kind of thing there is only one answer.
 Science

-does not clash with religion; it clashes with nothing except unreason
+does not clash with religion; it clashes with nothing except

 and untruth.
 Science is simply organized knowledge, based upon